5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/Changing_Hibernation_Modes/README.md

 Benefit of this mode is that is does quicken the wakeup time when the device is being used quickly while still providing the benefits of hibernation when the device is not in use overnight.

-To enable ibernatemode 3, enter in Terminal:
+To enable hibernatemode 3, enter in Terminal:

 ```bash
 sudo pmset -a hibernatemode 3